datawire/ambassador-docs/docs/edge-stack/4.0-preview/guides/web-application-firewalls/setup.md

 against a user-defined configuration file containing rules and settings for the firewall to determine whether to allow or deny incoming requests.

-$productName$ also has additional authentication features such as [Filters][].
+$productName$ also has additional authentication features, such as [Filters][].
 [Rate Limiting][] is also available since $productName$ is built on [Envoy Gateway][].
 When `Filters`, `RateLimitsFilters`, and `WebApplicationFirewalls` are all used at the same time, the order of operations is as follows and is not currently configurable.

 1. `WebApplicationFirewalls` are always executed first
 2. `Filters` are executed next (so long as any configured `WebApplicationFirewalls` did not already reject the request)
-3. Lastly [RateLimitFilters][] are executed (so long as any configured `WebApplicationFirewalls` and `Filters` did not already reject the request)
+3. Lastly, [RateLimitFilters][] are executed (so long as any configured `WebApplicationFirewalls` and `Filters` did not already reject the request)

 ## Web Application Firewalls Quickstart

 Web Application Firewalls in $productName$ are configured using the [WebApplicationFirewall][] and [WebApplicationFirewallPolicy][] custom resources.
-You can refer to the `` and `` api docs above for a full breakdown of all the fields they support.
+You can refer to the `WebApplicationFirewall` and `WebApplicationFirewallPolicy` API docs above for a full breakdown of all the fields they support.

 1. First, start by creating your firewall configuration.
-The example uses the `http` `sourceType` to configure downloading the firewall rules from the internet.
-[The rules in this example][] are published by [Ambassador Labs][], but you are free to write your own or use the published rules as a reference.

    ```yaml
    kubectl apply -f -<<EOF